bendr/bender/spec/processing-model.md

     * Otherwise, render the children of *S* in *E*.

 **TODO** describe main scenarios for using views: framing, spit view, &c.

+### Properties setup

+The set of properties of a component is the union of the component’s own properties and the set of properties of its prototype (or the empty set if the component has no prototype.)

+If a property with the same name appears in both sets, then the component’s own property takes precedence.

 ### Watches rendering